isomerpages/moe-fernvalepri/_our-school-info/Our Rules & Regulations.md

 <p>Students are not allowed to engage in repeated or persistent behaviours
 that have the intention to cause hurt, distress or humiliation towards others.
-This includes posting inappropriate content online that involves the school, students or staff of the school, such as derogatory or hurtful</p>
-<p>remarks.Students are to refrain from destroying, removing or in any</p>
-<p>way defacing school property.</p>
+This includes posting inappropriate content online that involves the school, students or staff of the school, such as derogatory or hurtful remarks.Students are to refrain from destroying, removing or in any way defacing school property.</p>
 </td>
 </tr>
 <tr>